SA 'haggling' to secure R3bn from Airbus

-Cape Town - The government is "haggling hard" to get manufacturer Airbus to pay it nearly R3bn, an amount linked to the South African National Defence Force's cancelled contract for eight Airbus A400 aircraft, Defence Minister Lindiwe Sisulu
+Cape Town - The government is "haggling hard" to get manufacturer Airbus to pay it nearly R3bn, an amount linked to the South African National Defence Force's cancelled contract for eight Airbus A400 aircraft, Defence Minister Lindiwe Sisulu said on Tuesday.

 Speaking to members of parliament's watchdog standing committee on public accounts, she said the money should have been paid back when the contract was terminated in 2009.